 Bitcoin is foolproof, providing a safe and secure way to take control of your finances without the need for a third party or bank involvement.
-In addition to this relieving fact, you will be happy to know that international transactions are just that, across borders but without any extra fees or exchange rates-leading to significant energy savings via time and costs savings.
+In addition to this relieving fact, you will be happy to know that international transactions are just that simple.
+A transaction across borders but without any extra fees or exchange rates.
+This truth leads to significant energy savings via time and costs savings.
 That’s a double win!

 As we mentioned before, the media has kind of placed an unfair bias on Bitcoin when it comes to energy consumption.
 Often forgotten, yet incredibly important to mention is the role that the Bitcoin mining industry has played in attempting to lessen the impact of their actions.
 For example, there are some areas on the map which end up having an overflow of energy-usually this occurs in areas of low economic activity and the excess energy goes to waste.

 To counter the detrimental effects of high-energy use, many Bitcoin mining operations have set up shop in these jurisdictions where excess energy, normally unused, can fulfill its purpose, offering some balance.